-Currently, a full impact study is undertaken by the l’Université Évangélique Afrique.
-Preliminary data shows that the bracelet increases feelings of confidence and safety and many community participants expressed they feel better equipped to fight SGBV.
-During the program, two incidents have been reported in which the Invi Bracelet prevented an attempted rape.
+Update: The first project was successfully conducted in South Kivu (DR Congo).
+Data from this project showed that the bracelet increases feelings of confidence and safety.
+Many community participants expressed they feel better equipped to fight SGBV.
+During the program, three incidents have been reported in which the Invi Bracelet stopped an attempted attack.

 “I left my house at 3.30 pm to go to the market.
 Along the way, I met three men, two wearing military uniforms and carrying weapons.
 They asked me where I was from and I told them I was coming from the market to buy food.
 Then they told me that they wanted to eat the food I was holding.
 I told them that food was not sufficient but if they were really hungry, we could share it.

 We (me and the three men) continued our way and after a moment we met another soldier who asked these soldiers that I too had to give him cigarettes.
 I kindly told him that I had no money to buy cigarettes for him.
 Then he shouted at me, raising his voice and hit my right hand with a stick.
 Two of the four men jumped directly on me, brutalised me and took off my clothes.
 I was almost naked except for the panties that I wore as underwear.
 The battle began between me and the two soldiers, one holding my two arms.
 As it was not possible to open the Invi Bracelet with my hands, I used my teeth to open it.
 It was smelling so terribly that the two men wondered what happened, coughing and closing their nostrils.
 I seized that occasion to run away in the direction I could find houses.
 During the escape, I crossed a river to go to a friend’s place so that she could give me clothes to wear.
 After telling her the whole story, she accompanied me to my home.”